 “The staff was wonderful,” Aldinger said.
 “I didn’t feel all that sick, even though I was on oxygen the whole time.”

 On the third day, Aldinger’s care team sent her home with an oxygen tank.
 But she wasn’t discharged.
-Through Hospital at Home, she was still considered an inpatient.
-Seven New Hanover Regional Medical Center physicians provide care completely virtually, and a nurse is on call 24/7.
+Through the Hospital at Home program, she was still considered an inpatient.
+Seven New Hanover Regional Medical Center physicians provided care completely virtually, and a nurse was on call 24/7.

 Aldinger was skeptical at first: “When they told me I could go home, I thought it was too soon, but they assured me that somebody would be at my beck and call if I had an issue.
 I knew it would be easier on my family if I were home.
 My insurance would’ve allowed me to stay another night, but if I could get hospital-level care at home, that sounded like the best of both worlds.”